vitalitylearning2021/problemSolvingPyCUDA/index.md

 ### Version \# 3: using `gpuarray`s

 In the third version, GPU arrays are dealt with by the `gpuarray` class.
-By such a class, PyCUDA is capable to automatically manage memory allocations, deallocations, data transfers and cleanup based on the lifetime in a transparent way to the User, so that there is no need to worry about freeing `gpuarray` objects where we are done with them.
+By such a class, PyCUDA is capable to automatically manage memory allocations, deallocations, data transfers and cleanup based on the lifetime in a transparent way to the User, so that there is no need to worry about freeing `gpuarray` objects when we are done with them.
 `gpuarray` works similarly to `numpy` and integrates with it.
 For example, to automatically create a `gpuarray` object and transfer a `numpy` array from host to device, it is enough to use the `to_gpu` method.
 Using the `gpuarray` class, the up to now discussed code is even simpler: